 Plumber's putty may only be used to prevent or stop leaks coming from specific areas on a sink.
 It is not to be used interchangeably with products such as silicone caulk or Teflon tape.
 Before you attempt to repair a leaky sink, determine whether plumber's putty is the appropriate material for the job.

 Plumber's putty is designed for very specific plumbing jobs.
-It is most commonly used to seal drains, faucets and other fixtures.
+It is most commonly used to seal drains, faucets and other fixtures, which is why it's sometimes called "sink drain putty."
 If you find that this is where the leaks are originating, you can use putty to reseal these fixtures.
 Putty is typically used during the installation of these fixtures, but may deteriorate over time, which can cause leaks.
 Additionally, if harsh solvents come in contact with the putty, they may speed up the deterioration.

 Teflon Tape vs. Plumber's Putty